Frequently Asked Questions (FAQs)

 How did Aqua Illinois respond?

 From the beginning, we have taken unprecedented and immediate action to prioritize our customers’ well-being.
-After discovering a lead action level exceedance in University Park in June 2019 following routine sampling, we immediately issued a precautionary advisory for the entire service area and began distributing resources – including bottled water, faucet and pitcher filter devices and filter replacements – along with frequent communications to the community.
+After discovering a lead action level exceedance in University Park in June 2019 following routine sampling, we immediate issued a precautionary advisory for the entire service area and began distributing resources – including bottled water, faucet and pitcher filter devices and filter replacements – along with frequent communications to the community.
 These sweeping actions have gone beyond any supplier in the nation and were neither required by law nor ordered by any State or federal government agency.
 We took these steps because we care about the community.

-Within hours, we began working with national water chemistry experts and regulators to investigate and implement a new treatment plan that would help rebuild the protective coating inside customers’ home plumbing.
+Within hours, we began working with national water chemistry experts and regulators to investigate and implement a new treatment plan.
 Treatments work to prevent lead inside customers’ plumbing from coming into contact with fresh water flowing into their homes.
 As part of our treatment efforts, we more than doubled our sampling pool, quadrupled the number of monthly samples, and completed in-home visits to clean and analyze faucet and plumbing fixtures – all efforts that go well beyond regulatory requirements.
 We also partnered with an independent, minority-owned firm to test customer-requested samples.